How many times have you quit a page because it had a web design that wasn’t optimized for mobile?

 The latest web design facts show us good web design isn’t just aesthetically pleasing for a website’s visitor.

-In fact, it’s an indispensable part of any well-built online strategy, as it affects a website’s functionalities and influences the overall user experience.
+It’s an indispensable part of any well-built online strategy, as it affects a website’s functionalities and influences the overall user experience.

 Web design statistics confirm good design improves your relationship with your target audience because it gives the immediate feeling that you’re serious and you can be trusted.